-Lysimeters are tubes of undisturbed earth that allow us to capture and measure all the leachate from a treated grass / urine sample.
+Lysimeters are tubes of undisturbed earth (see sketch to the right) that allow us to capture and measure all the leachate from a treated grass / urine sample.
 Trials of our latest NitroStop formulation gave us a leaching reduction of 74% - an undisputable breakthrough in the battle to clean our rivers, lakes and aquifers.

-Next we will be repeating these trials to our new (larger) 50cm diameter lysimeter facility (see photo) for autumn trials in April 2019.
+Next we will be repeating these trials to our new (larger) 50cm diameter lysimeter facility (see photo below) for autumn trials in April 2019.

 Pastoral Robotics featured on Rural Delivery on Saturday the 7th of April 2018.
 To see the show on line goto: https://www.tvnz.co.nz/shows/rural-delivery/episodes/s2018-e3